 Christina creates humane, effective, and realistic training plans for clients and their dogs, continually improving her skills by learning from the world’s top trainers.
-I enjoy hiking and biking with my dogs and actively compete in Disc, Nosework, Dock Diving, Agility, and Rally Obedience.
-I also participate in the St Johns Ambulance Therapy Dog program and dabble in Tracking and Obedience.
+She enjoys hiking and biking with her dogs and actively competes in Disc, Nosework, Dock Diving, Agility, and Rally Obedience.
+She also participates in the St John’s Ambulance Therapy Dog program with her blind dog Maxi.

 My credentials include:

 - Certified Dog Behaviour Consultant – IAABC

 - Professional Canine Behaviour Consultant – Accredited by Pet Professionals Guild

 - Featured in IAABC Journal Feb 2023 https://iaabcjournal.org/teaching-polite-play/

 - Aggression In Dogs Master Course by Michael Shikashio,CDBC